iavr/iqm/README.md

 Setup
 -----

-After installing yael, choose a location on disk, say `HOME`, where to store datasets and output.
+After installing yael, choose a location on disk, say `home`, where to store datasets and output.
 Make one subfolder for each dataset with the name of the dataset, say `sift`, and copy the raw dataset files in a subfolder named `raw`.
 For instance, download the [SIFT1M dataset](http://corpus-texmex.irisa.fr/) and unzip its contents into

-	HOME/sift/raw/
+	home/sift/raw/

 `ikm` uses the specific filenames and file formats as given in the link above.
-A number of additional folders for output will be created automatically under `HOME/sift/`.
+A number of additional folders for output will be created automatically under `home/sift/`.

-Finally, edit [/config/config.m](/config/config.m) and adjust the location of `yael` and `HOME` to your local settings.
+Finally, edit [/config/config.m](/config/config.m) and adjust the location of `home` and `yael` to your local settings.
 Now you can try any of the samples under [/test/](/test/).
 The `mex` files should compile automatically.